This calculator can be used to "add" or "subtract" two time values. Input fields can be left blank, which will be taken as 0 by default.

 |day||24 hours or 1,440 minutes or 86,400 seconds|

 Concepts of Time:

 There exist various concepts of time that have been postulated by different philosophers and scientists over an extensive period of human history.
 One of the earlier views was presented by the ancient Greek philosopher Aristotle (384-322 BC), who defined time as "a number of movement in respect of the before and after."
 Essentially, Aristotle's view of time defined it as a measurement of change requiring the existence of some kind of motion or change.
 He also believed that time was infinite and continuous, and that the universe always did, and always will exist.
-Interestingly, he was also one of, if not the first person to frame the idea that time existing of two different kinds of non-existence, makes time existing at all, questionable.
+Interestingly, he was also one of the first people, if not the first person, to frame the idea that time existing of two different kinds of non-existence makes time existing at all, questionable.
 Aristotle's view is solely one amongst many in the discussion of time, the most controversial of which began with Sir Isaac Newton, and Gottfried Leibniz.

 Newton & Leibniz